dnknth/ldap-ui/README.md

 * Q: Why are some fields not editable?
   * A: The RDN of an entry is read-only.
 To change it, rename the entry with a different RDN, then change the old RDN and rename back.
 To change passwords, click on the question mark icon on the right side.
 Binary fields (as per schema) are read-only.
 You do not want to modify them accidentally.
 * Q: Why did you write this?
-  * A: [PHPLdapAdmin](http://phpldapadmin.sf.net/) has not seen updates for ages.
+  * A: [PHPLdapAdmin](http://phpldapadmin.sf.net/) is no longer actively maintained.
 I needed a replacement, and wanted to try Vue.

 ## Acknowledgements